 Regardless of local laws, all organizations must still stay within the confines of Equal Employment Opportunity Commission guidelines regarding the use of criminal history checks and other potentially detrimental information discovered through a background screening.
 This is especially important when performing background screenings on minors.
 For this reason, all companies should routinely consult with legal counsel that specialize in employment law.
 In addition, many companies choose to delegate their background screening needs to professional screening firms.
 This encourages a legal and streamlined process for your business.

 Trend #3: The growing “Gig Economy” will make rolling background checks more common

-As new business models develop and evolve, we will see background screening technology adapt to serve on-demand services and sharing economy platform models.
-The number of nontraditional employment is growing, this according to the Bureau of Labor Statistics — meaning freelancers, temp workers or independent contractors.
-The business and financial software company Intuit estimated last May, when the BLS survey was conducted, that the gig economy accounted for 34 percent of the American workforce, and that this number would increase to 43 percent by the end of the decade.
+As new business models develop and evolve, we will see background screening technology adapt to provide on-demand services and sharing economy platform models.
+The number of nontraditional employment opportunities is growing, this according to the Bureau of Labor Statistics — meaning freelancers, temp workers or independent contractors.
+The business and financial software company, Intuit, estimates the gig economy accounts for 34 percent of the American workforce, and that this number will increase to 43 percent by the end of the decade.

 There are many changing regulations and technological trends in 2019 that will impact the employment background screening industry.
-We will continue to keep you updated on the latest topics affecting the industry and can’t wait to share them with you here on the Barada Blog.
+Barada Associates will continue to keep you updated on the latest topics affecting the industry and we look forward to sharing them with you here on the Barada Blog.

 If you’re looking for a new partner to help with your background screenings in 2019, talk to one of our experts.
 We provide screening solutions for employers every day.
 Schedule a time to have a conversation about your specific screening challenges and walk through potential solutions Barada can provide.